* $30 billion a year needed for investments, foreign

 the situation said.

-He said the UAE - the driving force behind the consulting
+The Egyptian businessman said the UAE - the driving force

-project - had also sought advice on the economic reform plan
+behind the consulting project - had also sought advice on the

-from former PIMCO chief executive officer Mohamed El-Erian, who
+economic reform plan from former PIMCO chief executive officer

-have made recent trips to both countries.
-El-Erian declined to
+Mohamed El-Erian, who have made recent trips to both countries.

-Asked about al-Erian, a source in the UAE familiar with the
+Asked about El-Erian, a source in the UAE familiar with the

 matter said: "He is one among many experts and organizations who